-Principle 8: Where compliance to a performance standard cannot be directly tested, the compliance program should include a range of other compliance testing methods to provide reasonable assurance that the performance standard continues to be met.
+Principle 87: Where compliance to a performance standard cannot be directly tested, the compliance program should include a range of other compliance testing methods to provide reasonable assurance that the performance standard continues to be met.

-Principle 9: When developing a compliance program and operating under that program, a Generator can only be reasonably held accountable for the compliance of its plant to its registered performance standards and to equipment settings approved or provided by AEMO and/or the transmission network service provider (TNSP).
+Principle 98: When developing a compliance program and operating under that program, a Generator can only be reasonably held accountable for the compliance of its plant to its registered performance standards and to equipment settings approved or provided by AEMO and/or the TNSP.

-Principle 10: Compliance programs should be reviewed and updated periodically.
+Principle 109: Compliance programs should be reviewed and updated periodically.

-1.3 General overview of the compliance frameworkThe nature of the template and its application
+1.3 The nature of the template and its application